Moorish Science Temple of America: Practices and beliefs

 The ushers of the Temple wore black fezzes.
-The leader of a particular temple was known as a Grand Sheik, or Governor.
-Noble Drew Ali had several wives.
+The leader of a given temple was known as a Grand Sheikh or Governor.
+Ali had several wives.
 According to The Chicago Defender, he claimed the power to marry and divorce at will.

 History

 Early history

 In 1913, Drew Ali formed the Canaanite Temple in Newark, New Jersey.
 He left the city after agitating people with his views on race.
-Drew Ali and his followers migrated, while planting congregations in Philadelphia; Washington, D.C., and Detroit.
+Drew Ali and his followers migrated while planting congregations in Philadelphia, Washington, D.C., and Detroit.
 Finally, Drew Ali settled in Chicago in 1925, saying the Midwest was "closer to Islam".
-The following year he officially registered Temple No. 9.
+The following year, he officially registered Temple No. 9.

-There he instructed followers not to be confrontational but to build up their people to be respected.
-In this way, they might take their place in the United States by developing a cultural identity that was congruent with Drew Ali's beliefs on personhood.
-In the late 1920s, journalists estimated the Moorish Science Temple had 35,000 members in 17 temples in cities across the Midwest and upper South.
+Ali advised his followers to avoid confrontation and instead focus on uplifting their community to earn respect.
+By doing so, they could establish their position in the United States by cultivating a cultural identity aligned with his beliefs regarding Black personhood.
+In the late 1920s, Chicago Tribune journalists estimated the Moorish Science Temple had 35,000 members in 17 temples in cities across the Midwest and upper South.
 It was reportedly studied and watched by the Chicago police.

-Building Moorish-American businesses was part of their program, and in that was similar to Marcus Garvey's Universal Negro Improvement Association and African Communities League and the later Nation of Islam.
-By 1928, members of the Moorish Science Temple of America had obtained some respectability within Chicago and Illinois, as they were featured prominently and favorably in the pages of The Chicago Defender, an African-American newspaper, and conspicuously collaborated with African American politician and businessman Daniel Jackson.
+Building Moorish Science-affiliated businesses was part of the group’s program, which was similar to Marcus Garvey's Universal Negro Improvement Association and African Communities League and the later Nation of Islam.
+By 1928, members of the Moorish Science Temple of America had obtained some respectability within Chicago and Illinois, being featured prominently and favorably in The Chicago Defender, an African-American newspaper, and conspicuously collaborated with African American politician and businessman Daniel Jackson.

-Drew Ali attended the January 1929 inauguration of Louis L. Emmerson, as 27th Governor of Illinois in the state capital of Springfield.
+Ali attended the January 1929 inauguration of Louis L. Emmerson as 27th Governor of Illinois in Springfield, Illinois.
 The Chicago Defender stated that his trip included "interviews with many distinguished citizens from Chicago, who greeted him on every hand."
 With the growth in its population and membership, Chicago was established as the center of the movement.

 Internal split and murder

-In early 1929, following a conflict over funds, Claude Green-Bey, the business manager of Chicago Temple No. 1 split from the Moorish Science Temple of America.
+In early 1929, following a conflict over funds, Claude Green-Bey, the business manager of Chicago Temple No. 1, split from the Moorish Science Temple of America.
 He declared himself Grand Sheik and took a number of members with him.
-On March 15, Green-Bey was stabbed to death at the Unity Hall of the Moorish Science Temple, on Indiana Avenue in Chicago.
+On March 15, Green-Bey was stabbed to death at the Unity Hall of the Moorish Science Temple on Indiana Avenue in Chicago.

-Drew Ali was out of town at the time, as he was dealing with former Supreme Grand Governor Lomax Bey (professor Ezaldine Muhammad), who had supported Green-Bey's attempted coup.
+At the time, Drew Ali was out of town, dealing with former Supreme Grand Governor Lomax Bey (ie, Ezaldine Muhammad, a professor), who had supported Green-Bey's attempted coup.
 When Drew Ali returned to Chicago, the police arrested him and other members of the community on suspicion of having instigated the killing.
 No indictment was sworn for Drew Ali at that time.